prakhyatc/HackUTA23/README.md

 # Overview

 This fitness tracker app is a simple tool for tracking your foot counts and progress.
-It allows you to detect body position, track your weekly progress, and view detailed summaries of health records.
+It allows you to detect body position(walkling, sitting, running), track your progress, and view detailed summaries of health records.

 # Features

-Detect workouts
+-Detect workouts
-Track your progress
+-Track your progress
-View detailed summaries of health records
+-View detailed summaries of health records

-To install the fitness tracker app, clone this repository and follow the instructions in the Installation section.
+To install the fitness tracker app, clone this repository and follow the instructions.

 # Usage

-The app will keep track of your total duration, calories burned, and other important metrics.
-You can also view a weekly summary of your progress to see how you're doing over time.
+The app will keep track of your total counts, calories burned, and other important metrics.

 # Credits

-This fitness tracker app was developed by Rabib, Ummaima, Prakhyat and Mahir  during HackUTA2023.
+This fitness tracker app was developed by Rabib, Ummaima, Prakhyat and Maheer  during HackUTA2023.

 License